ClimateImpactLab/energy-code-release-2020/README.md

 In Part B, we construct data on historical climate to align with the geographic and temporal definitions used in the energy final consumption dataset.
 In Part C, we clean data on population and income of each country-year in our data.
 In Part D, we clean and merge together data produced in each of the previous parts, and output an intermediate merged dataset.
+In Part E, we prepare merged data for econometric analysis.

 #### Part 1.A - Final Consumption Energy Data

 * Data on energy consumption were obtained from the International Energy Agency's (IEA) World Energy Balances dataset.
 * This dataset is not public, and not provided in this repository.
 * From this raw data, we construct a country-year-product level panel dataset (where product is either electricity or other_energy).
-* Due to data quality concerns, we incorporate information on data consistency and quality from the IEAs documentation into this dataset.
+* Due to data quality concerns, we incorporate information on data consistency and quality from the IEA's documentation into this dataset.
     * Details of this can be found in Appendix Section A.1, and in the [0_make_dataset/coded_issues](https://gitlab.com/ClimateImpactLab/Impacts/energy-code-release/tree/master/0_make_dataset/coded_issues) folder of this repo.
     * This allows us to determine which data should be dropped, to contruct a set of fixed effects and FGLS weights to help deal with data quality concerns, and assemble climate data that reflects the geographic and temporal definitions used to report energy consumption data.

 #### Part 1.B - Historical Climate Data

-* We take Historical Climata Data on daily average temperature and precip- itation from the Global Meteorological Forcing Dataset (GMFD) dataset.
+* We take Historical Climata Data on daily average temperature and precip- itation from the Global Meteorological Forcing Dataset v1 (GMFD) dataset.
-* The raw GMFD data is at the 0.25 x 0.25 degree gridded resolution.
+* The raw GMFD data are at the 0.25 x 0.25 degree gridded resolution.
 We link climate and energy con- sumption data by aggregating gridded daily temperature data to the country-year level using a procedure detailed in Appendix A.2.4 that preserves nonlinearity in the energy consumption-temperature relationship.